64 Questions to Ask Your New SEO Writing Client [Updated for 2022]

 Anyone who knows me knows that I tend to ask a lot of questions.

-Sure, that means that you’ll be spending an hour (or more) on the phone.
-But just as you wouldn’t enter a marriage without a pretty solid “getting to know you” process, you shouldn’t start writing without a solid customer interview under your belt.
+Sure, that means you’ll spend an hour (or more) on the phone.
+But just as you wouldn’t enter a marriage without a pretty solid “getting to know you” process, you shouldn’t start writing without a solid customer interview.

 After all, how can you write specific, action-oriented content if you don’t have any detailed information?

 Here are 56 of my favorite questions to ask a new copywriting client – enjoy!

 Important: Ask these questions after your client has signed on the bottom line.
-Although you may touch on some of these topics during the sales phase, it’s best to save the “meat” of your questions for the kick-off client call.
+Although you may touch on some of these topics during the sales phase, it’s best to save these questions for the kick-off client call.